HaleyKwok/Python_Libraries_for_RoboDK/README.md

 ---

-## 📝 Brief Introduction to Robotics Company
+## 📝 Background information on industrial robotics companies

 Each of these brands has its own strengths and areas of expertise, and the robots they produce vary in terms of size, payload capacity, precision, and other factors.
 <br>